rust-rocksdb/rust-rocksdb/README.md

   - [x] comparator
   - [x] snapshot
   - [x] column family operations
-  - [ ] prefix seek
+  - [x] prefix seek
-  - [ ] slicetransform
+  - [x] slicetransform
+  - [x] rate limiter
+  - [x] statistics
+  - [x] recovery
+  - [x] backup
+  - [x] pause/continue background work
   - [ ] windows support

 Feedback and pull requests welcome!
-If a particular feature of RocksDB is important to you, please let me know by opening an issue, and I'll prioritize it.
+If a particular feature of RocksDB is important to you, please let us know by opening an issue, and we will prioritize it.

 ###### Prerequisite: RocksDB